-All visitors are asked to come to the main office, sign in and receive a Visitor's Pass, which should be worn while in the building.
+All visitors are asked to come to the main office, sign in and receive a Visitor's Pass, which should be worn while in the building and on our campus.
 Once the visit has ended, the visitor should report back to the office and sign out.